janpolowinski/task-processing-unit-for-dswarm/README.md

 ## TPU Task

 A TPU task can consist of three parts, while each part can be optional.
 These are:
-* ```ingest```: transforms data from a [data resource](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-resource) (of a certain data format, e.g. XML) with help of a [configuration](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#configuration) into a [data model](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-model) that makes use of a [generic data format](https://github.com/dswarm/dswarm-documentation/wiki/Graph-Data-Model) (so that it can be consumed by the [transformation engine](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#transformation-engine) of D:SWARM)
+* ```ingest```: transforms data from a [data resource](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-resource) (of a certain data format, e.g., XML) with the help of a [configuration](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#configuration) into a [data model](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-model) that makes use of a [generic data format](https://github.com/dswarm/dswarm-documentation/wiki/Graph-Data-Model) (so that it can be consumed by the [transformation engine](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#transformation-engine) of D:SWARM)
 * ```transform```: transforms data from an input data model via a task (which refers to a [job](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#job)) into an output data model
-* ```export```: transforms data from a data model (usually an output data model) into a certain data format, e.g. XML
+* ```export```: transforms data from a data model (usually an output data model) into a certain data format, e.g., XML

 ## Processing Scenarios